Laura Brown (fashion journalist)

 Laura Brown (born 27 May 1974) is an Australian fashion journalist.
-She is a former editor-in-chief of InStyle magazine and former Features/Special Projects and executive director of Harper's Bazaar magazine.
-She graduated from Charles Sturt University, where she received a B.A. in arts and communications.
+She has been the chair of (RED)'s Creative Council since 2023.
+She was formerly the editor-in-chief of InStyle magazine and the Features/Special Projects and executive director of Harper's Bazaar magazine.

 Early life

 Brown was born in Australia and is an only child.
 The first years of Brown's childhood were spent in Camden, a suburb in Sydney's southwest, where her father was a dairy farmer.
 When she was five, Brown's parents divorced and she moved with her mother Lola to Manly.
 Her mother worked in insurance.
 The pair later moved to North Sydney and Brown attended Willoughby Girls High School, where she said, "I don't think people would have even thought of me as especially fashionable."

 In an interview with Matches Fashion, Brown said, "I had delusions of grandeur from a young age.
 I remember when I was about eight and I used to style up my bath towels into looks.
 I loved magazines and fashion and the glamour of Hollywood; the whole thing."
-In 2017, Brown told USA Today, "I wanted to be in magazines since I was nine years old."

-After high school, Brown went to Charles Sturt University in the regional New South Wales town of Bathurst.
+After high school, Brown went to Charles Sturt University in the regional New South Wales town of Bathurst, where she received a Bachelor of Arts in arts and communications.